grpc/proposal/A78-grpc-metrics-wrr-pf-xds.md

 | grpc.lb.pick_first.disconnections | Counter | {disconnection} | grpc.target | Number of times the selected subchannel becomes disconnected. |
 | grpc.lb.pick_first.connection_attempts_succeeded | Counter | {attempt} | grpc.target | Number of successful connection attempts. |
 | grpc.lb.pick_first.connection_attempts_failed | Counter | {attempt} | grpc.target | Number of failed connection attempts. |

+Note that these metrics are defined from the perspective of the Pick First policy and not from the perspective of the subchannel, because we want them to reflect the behavior from the channel's perspective.
+For example, multiple subchannels may successfully establish a connection at basically the same moment due to Happy Eyeballs (see [A61]), but only one of them will actually be used by Pick First, so we want to increment the counter only once.
+Similar cases can also occur in C-core due to subchannel sharing.

 ### XdsClient